United Nations Mission in South Sudan: 2021

+2025

+On 4 April 2025, the Netherlands decided to withdraw their contribution to UNMISS, effective 31 July 2025.

+On 4 May 2025, the United Nations Security Council extended UNMISS with one year.
+Initial talks broke down on 1 May after the United States disagreed on the terms and conditions of the extension.
+On 4 May a second meeting was held, in which the US approved extending the mission to 1 May 2026.

+Contributing countries

+As of 31 August 2025, the total number of personnel in the mission is 15,465:

 Criticism and Alternative International Interventions

-As stated, the UNMISS is present in the country since its independence in 2011.
+As stated, the UNMISS has been present in the country since its independence in 2011.
 However, as demonstrated throughout the mission's history, there were numerous incidents that point towards an inability of the peacekeeping forces to protect civilians.
 In general, scholars such as Weinstein question the effectiveness of peacekeeping missions, and it is not difficult to find a peacekeeping "fiasco" among the numerous peacekeeping missions undertaken within the history of the United Nations.
-While it is impossible to establish a counterfactual for the assessment and evaluation of peacekeeping missions and their effectiveness, – i.e. we do not know how the situation in South Sudan would look like, if the UN would not have deployed peacekeeping forces, – an article published in the New York Times has called for an alternative international intervention for South Sudan.
+While it is only possible to speculate on counterfactuals for the assessment and evaluation of peacekeeping missions and their effectiveness – i.e. we do not know what the situation in South Sudan would look like if the UN had not deployed peacekeeping forces – an article published in the New York Times has called for an alternative international intervention for South Sudan.
 Thereby, the alternatives for international interventions are numerous.
 The article mentions trusteeship as a potential solution to the violent chaos in South Sudan.
 This form of international intervention was prominently discussed by Fearon and Laitin.

 The authors thereby suggest a system of neo-trusteeship, in which peacekeeping efforts should be oriented towards state building under the coordination of a leading (outside) state.
 This state building should encompass the establishment of institutions that are necessary for increasing South Sudan's capability for collecting taxes, which could increase the governance capacity of the country.
-To avoid that South Sudan breaks into war again, according to Fearon and Laitin's neo-trusteeship approach, a continuous international monitoring and support system might be required.
-However, the New York Times article mentions that some South Sudanese would not tolerate such an international trusteeship and might see it as an intrusion into their hard-won independence.
+To prevent a new civil war in South Sudan, according to Fearon and Laitin's neo-trusteeship approach, a continuous international monitoring and support system might be required.
+The New York Times article states that some South Sudanese would not tolerate such an international trusteeship and might see it as colonialism.